kai-pixel/-Efficient-Operations-for-Lightweight-Deep-Neural-Networks/README.md

 This project aims to explore how to use feature maps efficiently.

-A new free operation ` Reuse` is proposed to replace the convolution operation for increasing dimensions.
+A new free operation ` Reuse` is proposed to replace the 1x1 convolution operation for increasing dimension of feature map.

 We applied our new proposed operations on three well-known networks, they are ` MobileNetV2` ` MobileNetV3` ` SqueezeNet`